geoserver/geoserver.github.io/_posts/2025-09-28-geospatial-techno.md

   ```

 ### Vector Layer
 This mode in GeoServer allows users to utilize predefined geographical data for advanced spatial analyses, including overlay analysis, buffering, and spatial querying.
-This access to well-organized data, such as points, lines, and polygons, significantly enhances analytical capabilities compared to relying solely on **JTS** or **Geo** categories.
+This access to well-organized data, such as points, lines, and polygons, significantly enhances analytical capabilities compared to relying solely on **JTS** or **Geo** processes.

 By integrating vector layers into the WPS request builder, users can perform sophisticated geospatial analyses, enabling deeper insights from their datasets and making GeoServer a preferred choice for complex spatial processing tasks.